PROUDLY SERVING STEVENS, LINCOLN & GRANT COUNTIES

 Can You Meet Us at the Hospital or at Our Home?

-Yes, when necessary, we can arrange to meet with clients at hospitals or at home in and around Spokane.
-Brain injuries often make travel difficult or exhausting, and we do not want distance or mobility issues to prevent you from getting legal guidance.
-Meeting you where you are can also help us better understand the day-to-day impact of the injury on your life.
+Yes.
+When necessary, we can arrange to meet with clients at hospitals or at home in and around Spokane.
+Brain injuries often make travel difficult or exhausting, and we don’t want that to prevent you from getting legal guidance.
+A phone or video meeting is often the best place to start, followed by an in-person visit when you’re ready.
+Call our office and explain your situation, and we’ll find the most comfortable and practical way to connect.